List of regions of the Northwest Territories: Administrative regions

 The Government of the Northwest Territory's Department of Municipal and Community Affairs divides the territory into five regions.
 Other services have adopted similar divisions for administrative purposes, making these the de facto regions of the territory.
 These divisions have no government of their own, but the Northwest Territories' government services are decentralized on a regional basis.

 Some government departments make slight changes to this arrangement.
 For example, the Health and Social Services Authority groups Fort Resolution with the North Slave Region, and divides South Slave Region into two regions: Hay River and Fort Smith.
 The Department of Natural Resources uses the same borders, but calls the Inuvik Region "Beaufort Delta".

-Land rights
+Indigenous governance regions

-Land and self-government treaties with First Nations, Inuvialuit (Inuit), and Métis groups give their governments a significant amount of authority to manage land use within agreed-upon areas.
+Land and self-government treaties with First Nations, Inuvialuit (Inuit), and Métis groups recognise a significant amount of authority for their governments to manage land use within agreed-upon areas.
 These areas are each much larger than the area fully owned by the indigenous government.
 Within each of these areas, the indigenous nation has jurisdiction over several areas of law, and land use is effectively co-governed by the territorial government and indigenous government.

 A treaty also exists with the Salt River First Nation, but it establishes reserves rather than a joint land use area.